 Who should get it: For people who can’t get approved for cards requiring higher credit scores, the Secured Mastercard® from Capital One provides an entry to building up credit, as long as payments are made on time.
 Plus, you won’t have to worry about paying an annual fee.

 How to use it: A refundable security deposit of $49, $99 or $200 is required to get approved for this card.
 Your credit history will be regularly reported to the three major credit bureaus, and full, on-time payments can help increase your line of credit and improve your credit score.

 Why you’ll love it:

-For those with the goal of building credit, the Capital One® Secured Mastercard® is a straightforward option.
+For those with the goal of building credit, the Secured Mastercard® from Capital One is a straightforward option.
 If you qualify, it has one of the lowest minimum refundable security deposit requirements.
 Although it has a high APR and no rewards program, you’ll get access to a higher credit line after making your first five monthly payments on time.